jaredly/j3/Roadmap.md

 - [x] reverse names and such ples

 - [x] pattern type-hover, yes thanks
 - [ ] for fun demos, and art and such, can we get a custom render in here?
 - [ ] ok maybe I need floats.
 Which means multi-dispatch (?) or just some inference?
 - [ ] also, let's get arrays in there!
 - [ ] '(' in a start Blinker should wrap the thing.
 Also alt-( should work.
+- [x] filter out empty identifiers, they're not helpful
+- [ ] AUTOCOMPLETEEEEEE

+- [ ] lol strings	?

+- [ ] ok, so in order for map & stuff to work, I need recursion.
+Is it time?

 - [ ] also, get we get a force-directed graph in here?